5 Tips for Running Successful Online Charity Raffles

 Get all your questions answered and learn how it all works

 Raffles and lotteries are regulated events in most jurisdictions across the United States and Canada, which means you must apply for a license to be able to run them.
 In Canada, it is illegal to run a raffle without license and only religious or charitable organizations can apply for one.
 Rules vary by province; the provincial Alcohol and Gaming Commission websites are good starting points for research on the rules, regulations and application process.
-In the U.S., approximately 45 states allow online raffles in some shape or form, with a couple of states such as Utah and Hawaii having very strict laws.
+In the U.S., many states allow online raffles in some shape or form, with a couple of states such as Utah and Hawaii having very strict laws.
 Rules and requirements vary by state; you can check with your state’s Attorney General office for the latest regulations.

 Before you submit your application for a license, you should have definitive information on the type of raffle you intend to run (such as 50/50 or Catch the Ace), the price of the ticket, prize to be awarded to the winner, raffle schedule, and the technology solutions provider.